culture

 At Jethro's work, they pool their money to buy blocks of tickets.
 The tradition of sharing tickets means entire villages, office buildings, or friend groups can win together.

-But here's what makes it special: the numbers are not simply announced but sung by carefully chosen schoolchildren from Madrid's San Ildefonso school.
-I can't think of christmas without hearing their singing now.
+On the morning of December 22, the entire nation watches.
+The winning numbers aren't simply announced.
+They're sung by schoolchildren from Madrid's San Ildefonso school.
+I can't think of Christmas without hearing their singing now.

 A Spanish Christmas lottery ticket.

-The top prize, El Gordo, typically awards €4 million per winning number.
-But because tickets are shared, the joy spreads across communities.
-When a small town wins, you'll see celebrations on the news with champagne flowing in the streets.
+The top prize typically awards around 4 million euros per winning number.
+Because tickets are shared, the joy spreads across communities.
+When a small town wins, you'll see celebrations on the news with cava flowing in the streets.

 Nochebuena: Christmas Eve Dinner